-- 2. Establish Biosecurity Inspection Facilities at airports and sea ports statewide for the inspection of agricultural products and other regulated commodities by appropriate Quarantine Programs (State Quarantine, USDA, APHIS, Plant Protection and Quarantine, and Homeland Security, Customs and Border Protection). - 3.
-Increase collaboration and coordination between federal and state agencies, public-private partnerships in order to combine resources to mitigate increased pest pressure due to global trade. - 4.
-Expand the existing nursery certification program by entering into new compliance agreements with other states and/or countries to reduce risk of pest movement between islands, states and foreign countries on nursery stock.
+- 2. Establish Biosecurity Inspection Facilities at airports and sea ports statewide for the inspection of agricultural products and other regulated commodities by appropriate Quarantine Programs (State Quarantine, USDA, APHIS, Plant Protection and Quarantine, and Homeland Security, Customs and Border Protection). - Increase collaboration and coordination between federal and state agencies, public-private partnerships in order to combine resources to mitigate increased pest pressure due to global trade. - 4.
+Expand the existing nursery certification program by developing a compliance program for interisland movement of nursery stock and by entering into new compliance agreements with other states and/or

+- countries to reduce risk of pest movement between islands, states and foreign countries on nursery stock.
 Completion Date: On-going - 5.
-Expand the electronic transporter manifest system and electronic importer manifest system in order to more efficiently schedule inspections and be able to inspect more high- and moderate- risk commodities. - 6.
-Develop Pest Management programs into our certified nurseries and provide pest management outreach to flower and fruit producers.
+Expand the electronic transporter manifest system and electronic importer manifest system in order to more efficiently schedule inspections and be able to prioritize and inspect high- and moderate- risk commodities.